 “They’ll be fine without me.
-Amanda will have two million dollars in life insurance to get the kids through college.
+Laurel will have two million dollars in life insurance to get the kids through college.
 There’s another 10 million in assets she can sell off if she has to.
 She’ll make sure her children have wonderful memories of me.”

 “The news of your death will break her heart.”

 Craig scowled at Oliver.
-“Amanda is already so miserable she won’t even notice.
+“Laurel is already so miserable she won’t even notice.
 She’ll be happy to be the unfortunate widow and bask in the glow of her own sorrow.
 I’m doing her a favor by dying rather than divorcing her.”

 “And your girlfriends?”
 Asked Oliver.